 Thursday, June 29, 2017

 I was awakened by a phone call at 8:00 AM and went back to sleep.
-I had a beautiful night's sleep and Paul woke me a half hour before we arrived into Albuquerque at 11:22 AM (twenty minutes early), for their extensive refueling and resupplying.
+I had a beautiful night's sleep and Paul woke me a half hour before we arrived into Albuquerque station at 11:22 AM (twenty minutes early), for their extensive refueling and resupplying.
 Below left is looking east toward the engine (being refueled) and on the right is looking west at the double-deck cars.
 My car is way down at the end near the bridge.

-This time I got some photos of where I do my run here in the hot sun and high altitude (5,312 ft; 1619 m), almost a mile up.
+This time I got some photos of where I do my run here in the hot sun and high altitude (5,312 ft; 1619 m), more than a mile up.
 And, you can really feel it when you're running.
 At 11:28 AM, I ran over to the Bus Depot section of the station (in 95º dry heat) where there is a covered waiting area and just run back and forth under the roof.
 Below is looking both ways from the midway point.
 It doesn't look it but it's all outside except for the covered roof.
 It takes about four to five circuits to make a mile.

 When I am finished, I always go past the bus station (below left) to the coffee shop located below right.